ArnauPrat/furious/README.md

 Furious takes a slightly different approach.
 Like in traditional ECSs, the code to declare and create entities is written as usual and compiled and linked with the rest of the game code.
 However, the system's code is written in the so called "furious scripts".
 Such scripts, written in C++, are compiled alltogether with the Furious C++ to C++ compiler (fcc), which produces a single C++ source code file which is then compiled and linked with the rest of the game and the furious runtime library.

+Such an approach allows the fcc compiler to have a complete view of all (or part of) the game logic expressed as furious scripts.
+With such a global view, the fcc compiler can produce a single C++11 src file that implements the expressed game logic.

+The fcc compiler works under the assumption that logic of modern games is complex and is decomposed into tens of systems using tens or hundreds of different components, forming a complex bipartite graph between systems and components.
-Such an approach allows the Fcc to have a complete view of all the game logic.
-With such view, the fcc compiler can build and optimize an execution plan with the goal of minimizing the amount of memory accesses and improve data locality, given that multiple systems can share the access to one or more components, leading to a non-trivial optimal system execution order.
-In other words, the set of furious scripts is seen as a set of queries to be executed, which the fcc compiler tries to do in the most optimal way.
-The result is a single source code file that can be called from and linked with the rest of the code.
+Finding the optimal execution order of such systems is not trivial.
+For this reason and thanks to the global view fcc has of the game logic, fcc can build and optimize an execution plan with the goal of minimizing the amount of work and memory accesses, improve data locality, and the overall execution time, similar how Databases optimize queries.

+Finally, the produced source file can be linked with the rest of the game/engine and the code called from the game loop.

 ![](figures/furious.png)